remyeltorro/celldetective/docs/source/measure.rst

 For morphological and tonal measurements, we rely on the scikit-image library and more specifically ``regionprops`` that provides a fast computation of features from masks.

-Based on the this library, a few of the extra measurements were added, such as measurements of the intensity distribution of two types: peripheral and centre of mass displacement.
-The peripheral intensity calculates the distribution if intensity of each pixel using the Euclidian distance and moving from the edge od the cell mask towards the centre.
-The obtained intensity values are then fitted linearly, and the slope and intercept of the obtained fit are returned as the output.
-The centre of mass displacement is used to define the difference between the geometric centroid of the cell mask and the intensity-weighed centroid.
-The output is the Euclidian distance between the two centroids as well the orientation in degrees.
-It is also possible to detect the centre of mass displacement in the outer band only, in cases where the peripheral intensity presents uneven intensity distribution at the edge.
+In addition, we propose some extra measurements relevant to the study intensity distributions within single cells, 1) a peripherality of intensity estimate and 2) a center of mass displacement estimate, within the cell mask.
+We compute the peripherality estimate for each single cell by correlating the Euclidean distance of the pixels to the cell mask edge with their intensity.
+We extract the slope and intercept of a linear fit to define the estimate.
+The center of mass displacement is defined as the difference between the geometric centroid of the cell mask and the intensity-weighed centroid.
+The output is the Euclidean distance between the two centroids and the orientation in degrees.
+We also make it possible to focus the detection of the center of mass displacement at the edge only, such that the estimate is no longer sensitive to the intensities inside the cell mask.

 For texture measurements, we provide several options to measure the texture averaged over cell masks, with refined parameters.
 You can control carefully the image normalization and play with the distance, scale and # gray levels to make the computation time acceptable while not destroying texture information.